 Parenting is one of the biggest responsibilities of life.
 You need to love your kids as much as you discipline them.
 You need to allow them to experience the challenges & suffering needed for self-discovery.
+But at the same time, you have to do the most important thing of all – teach your children all the important lessons about love and life.
+These life lessons will help your children to thrive, wherever they go.

 I don’t have any children.